 Emphasizes counseling and consultation theories, both from individual and systems perspectives.
 Presents the philosophical underpinning of theories of personality and the theories incorporated in counseling practice.
 Discusses client characteristics and behaviors that influence the counseling process.
-May be taken concurrently with GC 701.

 GC 706 Group Counseling in Schools (3.00 cr.)